I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 It was a beautiful day in Paradise Bay.
 After our afternoon excursion, a few of us sat around a table onboard the ship near the tea station.
 We were talking about the next activity, the polar plunge.
 Carol was excited and full of nervous energy.
 Pete her husband was also going to do the plunge.

-Carol ran to their room to change.
+Carol ran to her room to change.
 Pete walked back to their room, his calm and quiet demeanor

 What is your next adventure?
 Can looking at something you hate through the eyes of someone else help you find your next blue door?